 Treat facial hair loss and grow a fuller beard with Men’s Rogaine Extra Strength 5% Minoxidil.
 This Rogaine Topical Foam is perfect for use at the early stages of facial hair thinning.
 It’s fast-acting hair regrowth treatment is clinically proven to regrow up to 25% more hair in 12 weeks.

-- 3-month supply of Men's Rogaine Extra Strength 5% Minoxidil Topical Solution to help treat hair loss, maintain hair density and allow for the regrowth of fuller hair
+- REGROW THINNING HAIR: 3-month supply (three, 2-fluid ounce bottles) of Men's Rogaine Extra Strength Unscented 5% Minoxidil Topical Solution to help treat hair loss, maintain hair density & allow for the regrowth of fuller hair

 There are multiple types of Rogaine products, including an extra strength.
 While users have noted 5% works great for beard hair growth, your skin may get very dry if use higher dosage forms on your face.
 That’s why it’s best to incorporate a moisturizer or beard oil into your routine.

 2. Kirkland Minoxidil 5% For Men – Extra Strength Hair Regrowth Treatment

 The Kirkland extra strength treatment has an active ingredient of 5% Minoxidil to nourish hair follicle and help the hair growth process.
 Kirkland Minoxidil treatment takes about 2 – 4 months to see results.No products found.
 No products found.